 This is a small excerpt from Mark Zuckerberg’s post of January 2018 on announcing major changes for the year and since then, the murmuring has followed big changes.
 Facebook decided to change their news feed algorithm and make the Facebook experience more interactive rather than being bombarded with business posts.

-Till now we had been getting posts from brands and businesses which were organic for them.
+Using facebook for business - till now we had been getting posts from brands and businesses which were organic for them.
 This change has altered that experience forever and Facebook now cuts down the visibility of such (organic) posts to us and shows more posts from friends and family.
 This means if you are a business and were not spending much or at all on paid ads, would now need to pay to get fairly good visibility for your post.

 As said above, Facebook feels the social portal should be used by people to connect with each other but in the wake of the fake news supply on Facebook of the 2016 US elections it received harsh criticism from around the world.
 Zuckerberg in the post said the passive use of social media could be dangerous for the people and the time people spend on Facebook should be more meaningful.